squinkylabs/SquinkyVCV/docs/kitchen-sink.md

 ## A bit about FM

 The VCO you listen to is called the "carrier".
 The one that is modulating its frequency is called the "modulator".
 So a simple "two operator" patch would be  modulator => carrier => output.
-Of course there is nothing to keep you from mixing some modulator into the output, but for FM you must be modulating the pitch of a VCO, usually from a different VCO.
+Of course, there is nothing to keep you from mixing some modulator into the output, but for FM you must be modulating the pitch of a VCO, usually from a different VCO.

 The sounds you get out can sometimes be hard to predict, but in general: